Residence Hall Application

 By mid-May (December for Spring Semester Housing), our returning students will have completed their reservation process and the Housing Office can determine the number of spaces available for new students.

-In early July, check-in informational packets will be sent to assigned applicants.
+In early July, check-in informational packets will be emailed to assigned applicants.
 If you do not want your room, you have until July 15 (December 15 for Spring Semester Housing) to request a refund of your $150 deposit.

 Campus Housing Waiting List